-(h) Disclosure in Special Circumstances 41

-(i) Disclosure of Identity by Subject Judge 41

-(j) Assistance and Consultation 41

-24. Publi c Availability of Decisions 44
+- 24. Public Availability of Decisions.

-(a) General Rule; Specific Cases 44
+- (a) General Rule; Specific Cases.

-(b) Manner of Making Public 44
+- (b) Manner of Making Public.

-(c) Orders of Committee on Judicial Conduct and Disability 44
+- (c) Orders of Judicial Conference Committee.

-(d) Complaint Referred to Judicial Conference 45
+- (d) Complaints Referred to the Judicial Conference of the United States.

-25. Disqu alification 46
+- 25. Disqualification.

-(a) General Rule 46
+- (a) General Rule.

-(b) Subject Judge 47
+- (b) Subject Judge.

-(c) Chief Judge Disqualified from Considering Petition for

-Review of Chief Judge's Order 47
+- (c) Chief Judge Not Disqualified from Considering a Petition for Review of a Chief Judge's Order.

-(d) Member of Special Committee Not Disqualified 47
+- (d) Member of Special Committee Not Disqualified.

-(e) Subject Judge's Disqualification After Appointment of Special Committee 47
+- (e) Subject Judge's Disqualification After Appointment of a Special Committee.

-(f) Substitute for Disqualified Chief Judge 47
+- (f) Substitute for Disqualified Chief Judge.

-(g) Judicial-Council Action When Multiple Judges Disqualified 47
+- (g) Judicial-Council Action When Multiple Judges Are Disqualified.

-(h) Disqualification of Members of Committee on Judicial Conduct
+- (h) Disqualification of Members of the Judicial Conference Committee.

-and Disability 48

-26. Trans fer to Another Judicial Council 50
+- Transfer to Another Judicial Council.

-27. With drawal of Complaint or Petition for Review 51
+- 27. Withdrawal of Complaints and Petitions for Review.

-(a) Complaint Pending Before Chief Judge 51
+- (a) Complaint Pending Before Chief Judge.

-(b) Complaint Pending Before Special Committee or Judicial Council 51
+- (b) Complaint Pending Before Special Committee or Judicial Council.

-(c) Petition for Review 51
+- (c) Petition for Review.

-28. Avail ability of Rules and Forms 52
+- 28. Availability of Rules and Forms.

-29. Effec tive Date 52
+- 29. Effective Date.